m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 But going in the other direction and adapting a fantasy setting you can only ever reach very light, space-operaey sci-fi.
 You can't just declare a Minkowsky Particle and explain all the magic in terms of it, because fantasy magic systems haven't been designed with this in mind.

 But even with a new setting, D&D's system is too closely wedded to a fantasy world.
 Combat relies on STR, DEX and CON in a way that is awkward to adapt to firearms.
 The magic and religion systems are an integral part of class balance, but don't fit well into other genres.

+(related but distinct thought: If a system is to have stats then they should be balanced.
+As the complexity of the system increases this becomes ever more important, because the system will be taking up an increasing proportion of player time - D&D certainly falls into this category.
+But to do this means ensuring the six stats are used equally, which is quite simply *too hard*.
+So each group ends up with its own specific "balance" - e.g. CHA is used more or less than average, which in turn means sorcerors are more or less powerful.
+As with my first point, that can make for an interesting game when done deliberately, but is no fun to force onto players.)

 Why is this a problem?
 Great characters should transcend genre.
 I've just finished *Marvel 1602* and started *Fate/Kaelid Liner*, which are the kind of thing I love: Thor and Nick Fury and Daredevil are the same characters even if you put them in a medieval world with medieval rules.
 Rin is still Rin even in a genre with very different conventions.
 Abilities may change - a soldier in a fantasy setting does quite different things to a soldier in a modern world, and one in a sci-fi or horror world is different again.
 But the archetypes of a soldier or a craftsman or a mystic are the same in each setting, and those are what truly define a character - not whether they can use a pike or pray to a particular god.
 So I prefer my character sheets to be more about personality traits and general character role than a detailed list of specific skills.